back

 the first women and experiences she introduces felt familiar to me. familiar because these experiences were not unlike my own.

-something that connected with what i sometimes feel inside, that gave words to and thereby confirmed my experience as a woman in this world.
+reflecting on the book after reading it, i wonder is this why i picked it up so eagerly in the first place? i was looking for something that resonated with what i am living through. something that connected with what i sometimes feel inside, that gave words to and thereby confirmed my experience as a woman in this world.

 to say it struck a cord is an understatement.